 If you’re working in Burundi under a permanent contract, many employers will handle your tax under the PAYE (pay-as-you-earn) system.
 This means that they calculate and process your taxes in Burundi for you and then send you a net wage.
 Your income tax, public health insurance, social security and other deductions will all be covered by this payment.
 This is the easiest way to handle your income tax in Burundi, but contractors may not be offered this service because of their short stay with each employer.

 Do you know much about Burundian Tax Law?
 Does Burundi have a tax treaty with your home country?
 You will need to find out or find someone who can help!
-Income tax in Burundi can be anything from 35 to 35 percent, and you need to be sure you are placed in the correct tax brackets.
+Income tax in Burundi can range from 20 to 30 percent, and you need to be sure you are placed in the correct tax brackets.

 Contractors in Burundi are faced with masses of paperwork and numerous wasted hours filing a tax return unless they find an alternative option.
 A Burundian umbrella company can act as your employer during your stay in the country whilst still allowing you the freedom of a contractor.
 The only difference is that you submit your timesheets to them; they’ll calculate and pay your taxes as you earn, and then you receive a net wage (as well as documentation for your records).

 We work with numerous umbrella companies in Burundi, many of whom are experts in tax and immigration laws.
 If you have any questions about tax in Burundi, we’ll get the answers from them directly so you can rest assured you’ll be getting accurate information.
-We also have a comprehensive knowledge of the different services they provide, and we can help you find the right company to handle your income tax.
+We have comprehensive knowledge of the different services they provide, and can help you find the right company to handle your income tax.
 We help oil and gas workers, software developers, IT project managers, testers, business analysts and telecommunications contractors get tax efficient payments and sponsorship for their Burundian work permit.